Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-renderer.md

 In this guide, we will build and deploy the renderer to display data from a 📜 Certificate of Completion.

 This renderer is a static website that will be embedded in compliant OA viewer.
-It will take in the OA document in the raw form and generates the corresponding HTML code for rendering.
+It will take in the OA document in the raw form and generate the corresponding HTML code for rendering.

 ## Prerequisites